 Shree K. Nayar is the T. C. Chang Professor of Computer Science at Columbia University.
-He co-directs the Columbia Vision and Graphics Center.
-He also heads the Columbia Computer Vision Laboratory (CAVE), which is dedicated to the development of advanced computer vision systems.
-His research is focused on three areas; the creation of novel cameras, the design of physics based models for vision, and the development of algorithms for scene understanding.
-His work is motivated by applications in the fields of digital imaging, computer graphics, and robotics.
+He heads the Columbia Vision Laboratory (CAVE), which develops advanced computer vision systems.
+His research is focused on three areas - the creation of novel cameras that provide new forms of visual information, the design of physics based models for vision and graphics, and the development of algorithms for understanding scenes from images.
+His work is motivated by applications in the fields of digital imaging, computer graphics, robotics and human-computer interfaces.

-He has received best paper awards at ICCV 1990, ICPR 1994, CVPR 1994, ICCV 1995, CVPR 2000 and CVPR 2004.
-He is the recipient of the David Marr Prize (1990 and 1995), the David and Lucile Packard Fellowship (1992), the National Young Investigator Award (1993), the NTT Distinguished Scientific Achievement Award (1994), the Keck Foundation Award for Excellence in Teaching (1995), the Columbia Great Teacher Award (2006) and Carnegie Mellon University's Alumni Achievement Award.
-He was elected to the National Academy of Engineering in 2008, and the American Academy of Arts and Sciences in 2011.
+Nayar received his PhD degree in Electrical and Computer Engineering from the Robotics Institute at Carnegie Mellon University.
+For his research and teaching he has received several honors including the David Marr Prize (1990 and 1995), the David and Lucile Packard Fellowship (1992), the National Young Investigator Award (1993), the NTT Distinguished Scientific Achievement Award (1994), the Keck Foundation Award for Excellence in Teaching (1995), the Columbia Great Teacher Award (2006), and the Carnegie Mellon Alumni Achievement Award (2009).
+For his contributions to computer vision and computational imaging, he was elected to the National Academy of Engineering in 2008, the American Academy of Arts and Sciences in 2011, and the National Academy of Inventors in 2014..
 Short CV